Limits on the mass of compact objects in Ho\v{r}ava-Lifshitz gravity: Sound speed limit

-by using the Runge-Kutta method of order 8~\cite{Hairer1993} implemented in \texttt{SciPy}~\cite{2020SciPy-NMeth}.
-Note that it is natural to specify the neutron star \ac{eos} below the fiducial density; however, it barely contributes to the crust (or near-crust) of the heaviest compact object that is significant to find the \ac{ssl}.
+by using the Runge-Kutta method of order 8~\cite{Hairer1993} implemented in \texttt{SciPy}~\cite{2020SciPy-NMeth}, where $p_u$ represents the pressure of a known \ac{eos} at the fiducial energy.
+Note that it is natural to specify the neutron star \ac{eos} below the fiducial density; however, it contributes negligibly to the crust (or near-crust) of the heaviest compact object that is significant to find the \ac{ssl}.
 Thus, the \ac{eos}~(\ref{eq:eos:causal}) is used even below the fiducial density in this \paper.
-The pressure $p_u$ at the fiducial density is set $\rho_u / 100 \le p_u \le \rho_u / 3$, since the pressure of many \acp{eos} --- for example, \acp{eos} in Ref.~\cite{Ozel:2016oaf} --- is between $\rho_u / 50$ and $\rho_u / 8$ at $\rho_u=5\times10^{14}\text{ g/cm}^3$.
+The pressure $p_u$ at the fiducial density is set $\rho_u / 100 \le p_u \le \rho_u / 3$, since the pressure of many \acp{eos} --- for example, \acp{eos} in ref.~\cite{Ozel:2016oaf} --- is between $\rho_u / 50$ and $\rho_u / 8$ at $\rho_u=5\times10^{14}\text{ g/cm}^3$.
 We found that the value of $p_u$ in the above range is negligible in the sense that it only contributes to the mass of the heaviest compact object by $\sim 10^{-7}$.
+In the limiting cases of near minimal black hole ($R \sim q$) and far from it ($R \gg q$), fitting curves are obtained by using the method of least squares implemented in \texttt{SciPy}~\cite{2020SciPy-NMeth}, and the results are listed in Table~\ref{tab:ssl_limit}, along with the limiting cases of \ac{udl}.
+Note that the \ac{ssl} is smaller than the \ac{udl} in both the limiting cases, as expected, since \ac{ssl} requires \ac{eos} subluminal, while \ac{udl} is the upper limit of the masses of compact objects with arbitrary \acp{eos}.